Buy to Let Mortgages For Multi-Units

 Finding a high street lender willing to offer buy to let mortgages on multi-units has its difficulties, and the specialist providers that do provide these loans often have wide qualification criteria and can be more expensive.
 Consequently, finding the right buy to let mortgage for your multi-unit freehold block can prove tricky, but there are two actions you can take to make the process easier:

-- Gain Advice from a Mortgage Broker or Independent Adviser - Conducting your own research is vital.
+Gain advice from a mortgage broker or independent adviser - Conducting your own research is vital.
 However, finding the right buy to let mortgage deal for your multi-unit needs can often can often be overwhelming.
-That is why it is often a good idea to contact a financial advisor to analyse your situation and give you assistance in achieving your mortgage goals.
+That is why it is often a good idea to contact a financial adviser to analyse your situation and give you assistance in achieving your mortgage goals.

-For a no obligation discussion about ypur buy to let requirements contact us directly on 0117 313 7780 or request a callback.
+For a no obligation discussion about your buy to let requirements, contact us directly on 0117 403 4474 or request a callback.